upbound/docs/content/spaces/attach-detach.md

 ---
 title: Attach or detach from the Upbound Console
 weight: 120
-description: How to configure automatic upgrades of Crossplane in a managed control plane
+description: Enable and attach self-hosted Spaces in the Upbound console
 ---

 {{< hint "important" >}}
 This functionality is in preview and requires Spaces `v1.3.0`.
 {{< /hint >}}

-You can attach self-hosted Spaces to the [Upbound Console]({{<ref "concepts/console">}}) to use the rich ops and debugging experiences available only in the Console.
+[Upbound]({{<ref "concepts/console">}}) allows you to attach self-hosted Spaces and enables a streamlined operations and debugging experience in your Console.

 ## Usage

 ### Attach

-To attach a self-hosted Space to the global Upbound Console, you need a preexisting [organization]({{<ref "concepts/accounts/organizations.md">}}) in Upbound's cloud.
-Make sure you're logged into that organization in the `up` CLI.
-Make sure your current kubecontext points to the Kubernetes cluster where you've installed the self-hosted Space software.
+Before you begin, make sure you have:

+- an existing Upbound [organization]({{<ref "concepts/accounts/organizations.md">}}) in Upbound's cloud.
+- the `up` CLI installed and logged into your organization
+- `kubectl` installed with the kubecontext of your self-hosted Space cluster.

-Give your Space a friendly name to show up in the Console.
-If you don't provide this, `up` automatically generates one for you:
+Create a new `UPBOUND_SPACE_NAME`.
+If you don't create a name, `up` automatically generates one for you:

 {{< editCode >}}
 ```ini